uvdoctor/atmsimulator/README.md

 - Colleagues can deploy changes frequently even during business hours with real-time updates to customers.
 Hence, this obviates the need for weekend releases.

 - As frequent deployments and releases enable early customer feedback, colleagues get a much better and shorter feedback loop thereby reducing the risk of developing something that's not useful for customers, and increases the probability of much better customer impact.

+- Each MFE can be managed independently by a team thereby reducing cross-team dependencies and coordination effort.

+- Teams can adopt new libraries that they want to innovate with or are comfortable with, without burdening expectations from other teams.
+To demonstrate this in the solution, the shell projects uses Typescript while other projects don't use it.

 ## <a name="downsides">Downsides and possible remediations</a>